developer-journey/stewart-platform/tutorial/README.md

 | Wire stripper or utility knife | Used to strip the wires from the 5V 10A DC power supply |

-# Step 1: Assemble six control rods
+# Step: Assemble six control rods

 ![Parts used in this step](control-rod-parts.png)